Back to Blog

 • Dedicated account management

-WordPress vs Next.js Maintenance Costs
+WordPress vs. Next.js Maintenance Costs

 What to Look for in a Maintenance Plan

-• Backup frequency and storage: Daily backups stored off-site are the minimum for a business site
+• Backup frequency and storage: Daily off-site backups are the minimum for a business site

 • Response time SLA: How quickly will someone respond if something breaks?